Mozzy: 2020–2021: Occupational Hazard, Kommunity Service, and Untreated Trauma

+2022–present: Survivor's Guilt and Kollect Kall

-On February 10, 2022, Mozzy signed his major-label contract in a joint venture with CMG and Interscope Records and shortly after, released the single "Real Ones" featuring Roddy Ricch.
+On February 10, 2022, Mozzy signed his major-label contract in a joint venture with CMG and Interscope Records and shortly after, released the single "Real Ones" featuring Roddy Ricch, which was the lead single to his album Survivor's Guilt.
+It was released on July 22, 2022, and peaked at number 40 on the Billboard 200.